 From the early years to the secondary stages of education we offer an active curriculum that is designed to engage and excite all our learners.
 We take an individualised ‘next steps’ approach on the journey to master English and mathematics skills so that we can ensure all our pupils are making outstanding progress.
 We offer all the subjects of the National Curriculum, brought to life with an innovative programme of trips, visitors and resources, including class-leading technology.

 Beyond the Curriculum

 A wide variety of extra-curricular clubs ensures that children can discover new interests and skills.
 We actively promote competitive sports and creative activities that help our young people develop their confidence and character.
 From orchestra to gymnastics, cookery to football, there are over fifty clubs a year that aim to offer something for everyone.
-We run a TV station and radio station you can tune in to on the internet.

 Working with parents

 Our highly visible, responsive leadership team and teaching staff will always find time to talk to parents and carers about their child’s needs.
 We formally report to parents about their child’s progress three times a year.
 These written reports detail achievements and next steps together with guidance about how to help children at home.
 Parents are well represented on our Stakeholder Council.